jhufton770/RepData_PeerAssessment1/PA1_template.md

 max_daily_steps <- as.integer(max(daily.steps$daily_steps))

 #Plot a histogram of daily steps
-hist(daily.steps$daily_steps, breaks=25, main="Histogram of Total Daily Steps", xlab="Total Daily Steps")
+hist(daily.steps$daily_steps, breaks=25, main="Histogram of Total Daily Steps",
+     xlab="Total Daily Steps", ylab="Days(Frequency)")
 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-2-1.png)

 Note that there are eight days in the dataset for which there is no
 step data, and two days with near zero number of steps.
-This results in a large number of days for which there is a 0
+This results in a large
+number of days for which there is a 0 or near 0 number of steps.
+In this data
-or near 0 number of steps.
-In this data set the maximum sum of daily steps is
+set the maximum sum of daily steps is 21194, which
-21194 (note this value is computed and displayed in-line), which
-agrees with the frequency counts at 20,000 steps or more in the histogram.
+agrees with the frequency counts (e.g.Days) at 20,000 steps or more in the histogram.

 ##Calculation of Mean and Median Daily Steps